Daniel-Cunningham02/Capsule/README.md

 - [ ] CLI has some implementation of a developer portal to decouple the user from the developer.
 This allows for a more strenuous, robust security system.
 ### Website
 The Website is my last priority.
 I'm going to try to focus on what is said above.
 My requirements for the website will be added later.

+### Currently working on
+* Working on getting easy package initialization.
+Work to do in metadata.
+* Working on publish command, flags, and allowing the server to accept new packages